 - The anxiety

-- Sudden increase in the bluish color of the skin.
+- A sudden increase in the bluish color of the skin.

 - Babies can become tired or sweat excessively when feeding.